ayberger/selenium-test/insider_selenium/insider_selenium/README.md

 ---

 Note: I kept the delay a little longer to avoid incorrect results from the filter.
 You should wait a few seconds.
+And finally, sometimes you might encounter a bug when you adjust the dimensions of the opened test page, so it would be better not to touch it for efficiency reasons.